 Make money lessons as tangible and concrete as possible

-In this day and age, money is mostly digital, but being able to see and feel the consequences of your decisions will go a much longer way when it comes to learning good behaviors and modify undesireable ones.
+In this day and age, money is mostly digital, but being able to see and feel the consequences of your decisions will go a much longer way when it comes to learning good behaviors and modify undesirable ones.

 When thinking about effective ways on how to teach kids to save money, it’s best to use cash or some other type of physical representation.
-That way, they actually see the gain or growth, or feel the tangible loss of something being reduced.

 - Clear jars with cash or tokens (rather than opaque piggy banks)